desaiashu/maya/README.md

 #### UI improvements:

+- Highlight which "points of view" have a conversation to reference
 - Try once more to cache the stream locally.
 Perhaps use a background clock.
 That was smoother performance
 - Markdown
 - First stream response w/ bounce?